What we know about the Madison, Wisconsin, school shooting that left a student and teacher dead - Local News 8

 “When officers arrived, they found multiple victims suffering from gunshot wounds,” Barnes said.

 Police also found the body of a teenage student whom they believe to be the shooter, the police chief said.
-He declined to provide the gender, age or cause of death of the suspect.
+He declined to provide the gender, age or name of the suspect.

-Police cleared the school building and all students have been accounted for and reunited with their families, Barnes said.
+Police cleared the school building and all students were accounted for and reunited with their families, Barnes said.

+“They were clearly scared,” Barbara Wiers, director of elementary and school relations for Abundant Life, said of the students when they realized it wasn’t a drill.
+“When they heard ‘lockdown, lockdown’ and nothing else – they knew it was real, but they handled themselves brilliantly.”

 The K-12 school serves approximately 420 students, according to school administrators.
 The school’s website boasts “smaller class sizes” catering to students from about 200 families in the Dane County area.

-The attack has “rocked” the Abundant Life community, which sees itself as a large family, said Barbara Wiers, the school’s director of elementary and school relations.
+The attack has “rocked” the Abundant Life community, which sees itself as a large family, Wiers said.

-“We know it affects not just our school community, but Madison and the greater area and all schools,” Wiers said at a Monday night press briefing.
+“We know it affects not just our school community, but Madison and the greater area and all schools,” Wiers told reporters.
 “So our hope is that there will be some good that comes out of this as we can learn and grow and continue to support schools.”

-Though there have been no other threats to schools in the Madison area, police placed other schools in the district on lockdown as a precaution, according to the police chief.

-“There is no threat to MMSD schools at this time,” Barnes said Monday afternoon, referring to the Madison Metropolitan School District.
+Wiers spoke to parents at the reunification center, and they were amazingly patient and kind, she said, adding they were all affected even if their child wasn’t directly impacted.

+“Because what affects one part of the body, affects all of it, as we know the Bible says,” she said.
+She said the school family believes God was not surprised by the shooting and is “going to do something mighty with it.”

 Investigators execute search warrants